miyaluc/data-structures/strings/README.md

+# data-structures 9/21
+We have had trouble getting this one working.
+We came across a lot of problems.

 # data-structures 9/19
 We got off to a much smoother start in this lab.
 We first reviewed the code for the singly linked list code challenge.